lorenzo-stoakes/linux-vm-notes/funcs.md

 #### Arguments

-* `pmd` - The PMD which we want to copy/update.
+* `pmd` - The PMD entry which we want to copy/update.

-* `set` - The flag bitfield we want to append to the newly created PMD.
+* `set` - The flag bitfield we want to append to the newly created PMD entry.

 #### Returns

-A copy of the input PMD with `set` appended to its flag bitfield.
+A copy of the input PMD entry with `set` appended to its flag bitfield.

 ---